 There are a set of more immediate priorities for spurring progress on the EITI Standard as the implementing countries emerge from the combined effects of the health and economic crisis.
 Five such priorities are most consistently articulated by implementing countries: (1) Galvanising robust political commitment; (2) Developing a clear strategy for re-invigorating EITI processes where these have stalled; (3) Ensuring that EITI disclosures delivered in a timely, cost- effective and sustainable manner; (4) Accelerating progress with systematic disclosure of data and mainstreaming of the EITI; and (5) Strengthening the voice of the implementing country constituency in the EITI Board.
-Implementing countries would focus on demonstrating impact in the course of implementation.
-Implementation support from the International Secretariat is primarily focused on these priorities, grounded in the collaborative efforts of country teams with the Disclosure and Policy teams using a combination of virtual technical assistance and country missions where they are practicable.
+Implementing countries would focus on demonstrating impact in the course of implementation, reflected in annual work plans.
+Implementation support from the International Secretariat is primarily focused on these priorities, using a combination of virtual technical assistance and country missions where they are practicable.

 Looking ahead to the 2022 Global Conference we might expect to see the following scenario:

 A consolidated group of 60 implementing countries that are resource dependent and meet EITI criteria for membership.
 Active interest from several countries in MENA and Sub-Saharan Africa seems likely to increase membership in the next two years but further growth beyond this number seems unlikely.
-Interest from countries with low materiality would receive less Board attention.
+Interest from countries with low materiality would be a lower outreach priority and receive less Board attention.

 A majority of implementing countries clearly and consistently demonstrating impact based on national objectives for EITI implementation.
 While the Secretariat’s efforts primarily focus on countries that are rich in extractives but have yet to realize the full value of their natural resource base, we might see more explicit focus on support for highly dependent countries at risk of conflict, especially those dependent on oil, as these countries struggle most with the demands of EITI implementation.

-Our aspiration is for National Secretariats to become fully capacitated and increasingly self-funded with less dependence on external funding and technical assistance.
-But the legacy of the economic crisis is likely to create a setback to this goal and many EITI countries will require significant financial support and technical assistance for some years to come with continued investment in capacity development and peer exchange.
+Our aspiration is for national secretariats to become fully capacitated and increasingly self-funded with less dependence on external funding and technical assistance.
+But the legacy of the economic crisis is likely to create a setback to this goal and many EITI countries will require significant financial support and technical assistance for some years to come with the need for continued investment in capacity development and peer exchange.
 The Secretariat has conducted an extensive survey of the financing needs of implementing countries which will inform priorities going forward.

 Our expectation is that MSGs will increasingly focus on data analysis, policy influence and dissemination of information.
-MSGs will become increasingly diverse, gender-balanced and representative, with more active leadership and engagement on the part of women.
+In line with the provisions of the 2019 Standard MSGs will become increasingly diverse, gender-balanced and representative, with more active leadership and engagement on the part of women.
 But as EITI data becomes more widely available, there is no reason to limit EITI engagement to MSGs alone; a wider range of other forums and organisations could play an increasingly important role in national EITI processes as a means of mainstreaming stakeholder engagement and making active use of EITI data and information.

 Supporting companies

 Reporting by companies under the EITI Standard is essential to the EITI process.
-Companies supporting the EITI not only report in implementing countries, but also observe the Expectations for EITI supporting companies, provide vital financial contributions to EITI and serve as important members of the EITI Association and EITI Board.
+Companies supporting the EITI not only report in implementing countries, but also observe the Expectations for EITI supporting companies, provide vital financial contributions to the EITI, and serve as important members of the EITI Association and EITI Board.
 Supporters provide industry leadership on disclosure and transparency practices, promote EITI to countries and peers, and often drive change in EITI policy and practice.
 Maintaining existing supporters and growing the EITI company constituency is critical for implementation and outreach as well as EITI’s financial health and is a significant determinant of the future direction of the EITI.
 Looking ahead we might expect: